akanksha1331/Hacktoberfest23/README.md

 # DSA_CP_Hacktoberfest23
 🚀 Join our Hacktoberfest 2023 DSA CP repo!
 Contribute DSA/CP problems with solutions &amp; theory explanations.
 Fork, create, commit, PR.
 Your expertise empowers learners!
-# Hacktoberfest 2023 Contribution Guidelines:
+# Hacktoberfest 2023 Contribution Guidelines

 Welcome to our Hacktoberfest 2023 DSA CP repository! 🎉 We're excited to have you on board.